Cart 0

 I now combine my loves of food and psychology to best support clients in making meaningful and sustainable changes.

 I am registered with BANT and the CNHC.
-These memberships ensure I engage with ongoing mentoring and continued learning through postgraduate training, so I remain up to speed with the latest in nutritional science and provide you with the safest and most impactful clinical service.
+These memberships ensure I engage with ongoing mentoring and continued learning through postgraduate training.
+I am in receipt of fortnightly supervision from a clinical psychologist and monthly nutrition mentoring, which means I remain up to speed with the latest in nutritional science and provide you with the safest and most impactful clinical service.

 Beth Edwards Nutrition is affiliated with the following regulated bodies: